netbootxyz/build-pipelines/README.md

 * Commits from development are merged into `rc` (these build and push to https://staging.boot.netboot.xyz/rc/)
 * On final release `rc` is merged into `master` (these build and push to https://boot.netboot.xyz/)

 This section only applies to our main project that outputs menu and bootable asset files.
-The asset repos will generally be managed strictly by NETBOOT.XYZ team members and have a less restrictive workflow.
+The asset repos will generally be managed strictly by netboot.xyz team members and have a less restrictive workflow.

 ### Hosted fully functional build output